SERGIO SMITH

 Sergio grew up in an environment full of literature and culture, which had a profound impact as he grew from a young intellectual to an accomplished professional academic and scholar.
 Sergio is known for connecting people to information in engaging, interesting, and thought-provoking ways.

-Sergio is a dual Ph.D. student in Religion with a concentration in Philosophy of Religion & Theology and Cultural Studies with a concentration in Hemispheric & Transnational Studies at Claremont Graduate University.
+Sergio's studies include dual Ph.D. in Religion, with a concentration in Philosophy of Religion and Theology, and Cultural Studies, with a concentration in Hemispheric and Transnational Studies, at Claremont Graduate University.

-Sergio holds the Howard W. Hunter fellowship for Mormon Studies at Claremont Graduate University along with two additional fellowships in the Religion and Cultural Studies departments.
+Sergio holds the Howard W. Hunter fellowship for Mormon Studies at Claremont Graduate University, along with two additional fellowships in the Religion and Cultural Studies.

 Sergio graduated Summa Cum Laude in Cross-Cultural Studies and Summa Cum Laude in Biblical/Theological Studies from the Baptist University of the Americas, in San Antonio, Texas.